opendocsg/slw-judgments-backfill/2011_SGCA_5/report.md

  (2) Any person who is proved or presumed to have had a controlled drug in his possession shall, until the contrary is proved, be presumed to have known the nature of that drug.

-47     The question of the meaning and scope of the presumptions provided for in these two subsections was raised in _Tan Kiam Peng v PP_ [2008] 1 SLR(R) 1 at [62] (“ _Tan Kiam Peng_ ”), where this court endorsed the following observations made by Yong Pung How CJ in _Van Damme Johannes v PP_ [1993] 3 SLR(R) 694 at [9]:
+47     The question of the meaning and scope of the presumptions provided for in these two subsections was raised in _Tan Kiam Peng v PP_ <span class="citation">[2008] 1 SLR(R) 1</span> at [62] (“ _Tan Kiam Peng_ ”), where this court endorsed the following observations made by Yong Pung How CJ in _Van Damme Johannes v PP_ <span class="citation">[1993] 3 SLR(R) 694</span> at [9]:

  ‘Possession’ and ‘knowledge’ are distinct and dealt with under s 18(1) and s 18(2) respectively.
 The initial onus was on the prosecution to prove possession of anything containing a controlled drug (in this case, the suitcase), after which the appellant was presumed (i) to have the drug in his possession and (ii) to know the nature of the controlled drug.
 The onus was then on the appellant to rebut the two presumptions on a balance of probabilities...

 48     In relation to the application of s 18(1), it was not disputed that Pang and Cheong were in possession of A1 and were thus presumed to be in possession of the drugs contained in A1 at one point or another.
 This in turn triggered the presumption under s 18(2) that they had knowledge of the nature of the drugs in their possession.
 In order to rebut either or both presumptions, they must prove, on a balance of probabilities, that they had no knowledge of the existence of the package or the nature of the drugs in the package.
-As this court stated in _Iwuchukwu Amara Tochi v PP_ [2006] 2 SLR(R) 503 at [9]:
+As this court stated in _Iwuchukwu Amara Tochi v PP_ <span class="citation">[2006] 2 SLR(R) 503</span> at [9]:

  Rebutting the statutory presumption is a matter of fact , and is no different from any other factfinding exercise save that the law requires that a person rebutting a statutory presumption does so on a balance of probabilities.
 It is not sufficient for him merely to raise a reasonable doubt